tarekfoudanojom/Mobile-Base-Arc-/rules/11_create_model_freezed_json_serialization_guide.md

 # 🏗️ Freezed & JSON Serialization Model Guide

-This comprehensive guide explains how to create models using Freezed and JSON serialization in the Nojom Flutter application.
+This comprehensive guide explains how to create models using Freezed and JSON serialization in Flutter applications.

 ---